CNA-Tech/PKS-Ninja/LabGuides/PksAppsObservability-AO1706/readme.md

 <br/>

 2.4 Expose the grafana service as a load balancer.
 We do this to access the Grafana app from the external world.
 Grafana would talk with prometheus.
 Prometheus would pull metrics from apps and exporters.
-When you expose a deployment as a Loadbalancer a new T0 router will be created in NSXT.
+When you expose a deployment as a Loadbalancer a new Loadbalancer will be created in NSXT.

 ```bash
 kubectl get deployment -n monitoring